Type Inference by Solving Constraints

 Understanding Kinds

 Understanding kinds is a critical prerequisite to understand how types are represented by type expressions.
 Just as expressions have a type signature, a type expression has a kind signature.
 In its most basic form, a kind tells us how we can construct a type.
-We represent kinds by using asterisks *
+We represent kinds by using asterisks * and kind functions ->.
+The asterisk is pronounced as “type”.
+Here is how we will represent kinds in the constraint solver:

 The table below gives the kinds of various type expressions from Haskell:

-Type Expression | Kind |
+| Type Expression | Kind |

 Int |